-Below are the customer reviews for the Vauxhall Vivaro.
+Below are our customer reviews for the Vauxhall Vivaro.
 Want to have your say?
-Review the Vauxhall Vivaro now.
+Leave a Review for the Vauxhall Vivaro now.

 Katy Jacks said on April 16 2014

 Very nice van for the money.

 Very pleased with the van in general apart from the radio, hands free information display it's a bit old fashioned looking.
 Does look good in black so probably worth the extra few weeks wait.

 Karl Collier said on April 09 2014

 Could be more than 4 stars in some areas, could be less.
 Seems great!